40 per week

 Please note: the government is reviewing police pay and working conditions after the publication of the Winsor Report.
 For more details see the link to the Independent Review of Police Officer and Staff Remuneration and Conditions in the Opportunities section.

-Police officer recruitment is handled by individual police forces, and their requirements can vary but in general you will need:
+Police officer recruitment is handled by individual police services, and their requirements can vary but in general you will need:

 - to be 18 or over